iotaledger/IOTA-2.0-Research-Specifications/1-3 Data Processing.md

 The following ports will be used in the processes:

-* **Autopeering Request Port:** The port responsible for nodes to send and receive packets related to the Autopeering mechanism.
+* **Autopeering Request Port:** The port used by nodes to send and receive packets related to the Autopeering mechanism.
-* **Gossip Port:** The port responsible for the exchange of messages and notifications between neighbor nodes.
+* **Gossip Port:** The port by nodes for the exchange of messages and notifications between neighbor nodes.
 * **FPC Voting Port:** The port nodes will use to send and receive FPC votes.
-* **Message Creation Port:** the port where Users will be able to send transactions to nodes to create their messages.
+* **Message Creation Port:** The port where Users will be able to send transactions to nodes to create their messages.
-* **Finality Inquiry Port:** the port where both Users and Nodes will be able to check the status of their transaction.
+* **Finality Inquiry Port:** The port where both Users and Nodes will be able to check the status of their transaction.

 The following message data sets will be used in the processes:
 * **Message inbox:** A data set where non-duplicated messages will stay until processes by the node and added to the Tangle.